How the hunt for COVID-19's origin became a twisted, confusing mess

 The first lies in a damp cave, hidden in the southern corner of China.

 Pandemics begin in medias res.
 Scientists and epidemiologists are thrust into action and have to work backward to determine where and how a new pathogen first jumped to humans.
 It's a complicated process involving ecologists, epidemiologists, geneticists, virologists and a legion of expert investigators.
-The coronavirus is no different.
 "It typically takes years to find reservoir hosts -- if we even find one at all," says Kristian Andersen, a virologist at Scripps Research Institute in San Diego.

 Scientists agree on one immutable fact: The closest known relative of SARS-CoV-2, the coronavirus that causes COVID-19, was discovered in 2013 in bat fecal samples obtained from an abandoned mineshaft in Yunnan province, China, about 1,000 miles southwest of Wuhan.
 A year earlier, the shaft was ground zero for a perplexing spate of mystery illnesses.

-Note: Correction: A previous version of this article said there were 9 cases of SARS during the 2004 "leak" -- there were 11.
-Thanks to Gilles Demaneuf for the tip.
-The shipment of smuggled pangolins is from March 2019, not 2017 and 2018.